 How to Make A Small Batch Cheesecake

-- Cream together your cream cheese and sugar until smooth.
+- Cream together your cream cheese and sugar until smooth with an electric mixer.

-- Then add in your egg, vanilla, lemon juice and zest.
+- Add in your egg, vanilla, fresh lemon juice and zest.
 Mix to combine.

-- Pour mixture into a parchment lined 9 x 5 loaf pan and spread to an even layer.
+- Pour cheesecake batter into a parchment lined 9 x 5 loaf pan and spread to an even layer.
+Smooth with an offset spatula.

 - Bake at 350 degrees F for 35-45 minutes until set and lightly golden brown on the edges.
 The top will not be sticky.